 Cuyahoga Valley Scenic Railroad

-The Cuyahoga Valley Scenic Railroad is the one most folks go to ride in Ohio.
-It uses tracks once owned by the Baltimore & Ohio and operates through the Cuyahoga Valley National Park located near Cleveland.
-The railroad uses no steam locomotives but does operate a fleet of historic Alco diesel locomotives.
+The most popular of all Ohio train rides is the Cuyahoga Valley Scenic Railroad thanks, in part, to its location near downtown Cleveland.
+It uses tracks once owned by the Baltimore & Ohio and operates through the Cuyahoga Valley National Park.
+The railroad uses no steam locomotives but does operate a fleet of historic Alco diesels.
 Throughout the year they operate they host special events (such as the popular Day Out With Thomas and holiday festivities such as during Halloween, Thanksgiving, and Christmas).

 Dennison Railroad Depot Museum